Embracing the College Spirit in Retirement Living

 Jumping into community life

-They’re swimming in the pool, taking fitness classes at the gym, have enrolled in line dancing classes, are signed up for a disc golf clinic, and plan to sign up for shuffleboard and miniature golf.
-They also ride their bikes around campus with their cat Rusty strapped into a carrier.
+They love swimming in the pool, taking fitness classes at the gym, enrolled in line dancing classes, signed up for a disc golf clinic, and have refined their ping pong skills, regularly taking medals in Bethany Village’s own Olympic-style summer games.
+They love greeting neighbors as they ride their bikes around campus with their cat Rusty strapped into a carrier.

 Giving back is also an important part of their lives.
 Because both of their mothers have been affected by Alzheimer’s, the couple volunteers weekly at the Oaks, the skilled nursing facility on the campus.
 “We love doing it and enjoy the residents,” Beth says.